Culture of El Salvador: Hammocks

-El Salvador is a hammock cultured country, and a large producer and exporter of hammocks.
-The valley in which San Salvador City sits upon is dubbed "The Valley of the Hammocks" because the Native Americans, used hammocks to repel constant earthquakes.
+El Salvador is a large producer and exporter of hammocks.
+The valley in which San Salvador City sits upon is dubbed "The Valley of the Hammocks" because the Native Americans used hammocks to repel constant earthquakes.
 Later, the colonizing Spaniards used the term as an allusion of earthquakes constantly rocking the valley where San Salvador City is, like a hammock.
-Hammocks are a big part of Salvadoran culture and are often used for afternoon naps.
+Hammocks are a big part of Salvadoran culture.
 Hammocks swing from doorways, inside living rooms, on porches, in outdoor courtyards, and from trees.
 Just about everywhere a hammock can be seen hung in all social classes of Salvadoran homes.

-It is completely socially acceptable to lay around in a hammock all day in this Central American country, that hammocks can be seen from the most humble rural home, to the most prestigious city hotel chains, where there are the colorful and comfortable hammocks.
-To honor such a pleasure craft, the municipality of "Concepcion Quezaltepeque" celebrates its traditional Hammocks Festival, where artisans produce and sell hammocks as a tradition that begun in 1989 and has been celebrated every year since then, between the first and second weekend of November, it is “The Festival of the Hammocks”.
-Hammocks are sold in every corner in towns and cities.
+The municipality of "Concepcion Quezaltepeque" celebrates its traditional Hammocks Festival, where artisans produce and sell hammocks as a tradition that begun in 1989 and has been celebrated every year since then, between the first and second weekend of November, it is “The Festival of the Hammocks”.

 Native American Heritage

 Lithic era

 Humanoid petroglyph in Holy Spirit Grotto (corinto cave), Morazan, El Salvador.

 Petroglyphs in Holy Spirit Grotto (corinto cave), Morazan, El Salvador.

 El Salvador was inhabited by Paleo-Indians, the first peoples who subsequently inhabited, the Americas during the glacial episodes of the late Pleistocene period.
 Their intriguing paintings (the earliest of which date from 8000 BC) can still be seen and marveled at in caves outside the towns of Corinto and Cacaopera, both in Morazán.
 Originating in the Paleolithic period, these cave paintings exhibit the earliest traces of human life in El Salvador; these early Native Americans people used the cave as a refuge, Paleoindian artists created cave and rock paintings that are located in present-day El Salvador.